TkTech/ckanext-cloudstorage/README.md

 1. You should disable public listing on the cloud service provider you're using, if supported.
-2. Currently, only resources are supported.
-This means that things like group and organization images still use CKAN's local file storage.
+2. Currently, the migration tool only supports resources.

 # FAQ